-For more information about this feature, see AN1190: Series 2 Secure Debug.
+More information on this feature can be found in the Application Note AN1190: Series 2 Secure Debug.

 3.8.5 DPA Countermeasures

 The AES and ECC accelerators have Differential Power Analysis (DPA) countermeasures support.
 This makes it very expensive from a time and effort standpoint to use DPA to recover secret keys.